-Another thing I love about this meal?
+Another thing I love about Instant Pot chicken breast and vegetables?
 Melted butter and chives.
-If you haven't had this combination in awhile, I highly recommend it over potatoes and carrots.
+If you haven't had this combination in awhile, I highly recommend it over the steamed potatoes and carrots.

 Most of the time I cook chicken thighs in my Instant Pot, because they are much harder to overcook and are a juicier, more flavorful cut of chicken.
 That's why I use chicken thighs in this recipe for Instant Pot chicken and white rice and for this Instant Pot chicken and brown rice recipe.

 But sometimes, chicken breasts are what you want, right?